nelhage/llama/README.md

   return 0;
 }
 $ export LLAMACC_VERBOSE=1; llamacc -c main.c -o main.o && llamacc main.o -o main
-2020/12/10 10:43:16 run cpp: ["gcc" "-E" "-o" "-" "main.c"]
+2021/04/06 17:46:57 run cpp -MM: ["cc" "-MM" "-MF" "-" "main.c"]
+2021/04/06 17:46:57 [llamacc] compiling remotely: daemon.InvokeWithFilesArgs{...}
-2020/12/10 10:43:16 run gcc: ["llama" "invoke" "-o" "main.o" "-stdin" "gcc" "gcc" "-c" "-x" "cpp-output" "-o" "main.o" "-"] 2020/12/10 10:43:17 [llamacc] compiling locally: no supported input detected (["llamacc" "main.o" "-o" "main"])
+2021/04/06 17:46:58 [llamacc] compiling locally: no supported input detected (["llamacc" "main.o" "-o" "main"])
 ```

 We use `LLAMACC_VERBOSE` to make `llamacc` show what it's doing.
 We
-can see that it runs `cpp` locally to preprocess the given source, and
+can see that it first runs `cc` locally to preprocess the given source
+and discover all the header files it depends on, and then invokes
-then invokes `llama` to do the actual compilation in the
+`llama` to do the actual compilation in the cloud.
+Finally, it
-cloud.
-Finally, it transpaerntly runs the link step locally.
+transparently runs the link step locally.

-Because `llamacc` uses the classic `distcc` strategy of running the
+Because `llamacc` still needs to run the preprocessor locally to
-preprocessor locally it is somewhat limited in its scalability, but it
+discover dependencies, it is somewhat limited in its scalability, but
-can still get a significant speedup on large projects or on laptops
+it can still get a significant speedup on large projects or on laptops
 with slow CPUs with limited cores.

 You can also compile C++ by symlinking `llamac++` to `llamacc`.